The EU Directive On Corporate Sustainability Due Diligence

 The Farm to Fork Strategy – What This Means for Food & Beverage

-The EU initiative has significant implications for organisations in the Food & Beverage sector who will have to adapt to meet the new requirements.
-One area of focus for the EU is evident in their new approach to agriculture, fisheries and aquaculture and the food value chain highlighted in its Farm to Fork Strategy.
-This new approach is meant to ensure that member states contribute appropriately to the objective for a climate neutral Union in 2050.
+The EU initiative has significant implications for organizations in the Food & Beverage sector which will have to adapt to meet the new requirements.
+One area of focus for the EU is evident in its new approach to agriculture, fisheries, and aquaculture and the food value chain highlighted in its Farm to Fork Strategy.
+This new approach is meant to ensure that member states contribute appropriately to the objective of a climate-neutral Union in 2050.
 Food systems remain one of the key drivers of climate change and environmental degradation.
-Here are a few key areas where these intiiatives are likely to have an impact:
+Here are a few key areas where these initiatives are likely to have an impact:

 -Sustainable Sourcing: The Farm to Fork Strategy and The European Union’s Green Deal Action Plan prioritize sustainable sourcing practices, with a focus on reducing the environmental impact of food production.
 This may require Food & Beverage companies to shift their supply chains to include more sustainably produced ingredients and materials.